cristianionescu7/ERP_group3/README.md

 # ERP_group3
 Two different instances of the DBC experiment, per subject predictions not possible.
 Per item instead 90 sentences
-For each sentence there are 3 conditions (baseline, even related, even urelated) We average the reading time per sentence-condition
+For each sentence there are 3 conditions (baseline, event related, event urelated) We average the reading time per sentence-condition
 For each electrode we get the N400 and P600 components per sentence-condition We predict reading time from N400 and P600 per condition